maniSHarma7575/socio/README.md

 # socio

-A platform for the organisation to share stories,post and blogs to keep healthy and friendly environment within organisation.
+A platform for the organisation to share stories,post,progress report,event summary(seminar,webminar),meeting minutes and blogs to keep social interaction between employees and friendly environment within organisation.